A Software Verification Project

 .

 Check that arrays are are never assigned to variables, so that there is only one reference to each array.
 Check that no array is passed twice to a function.
+There are no nested arrays.

-Modify the verification conditions for functions to quantify take into account that any arrays passed to the function may have been modified.
+Modify the verification conditions for functions to take into account that any arrays passed to the function may have been modified.
 To do so, universally quantify over those arrays in the exit half of the verification condition.

 Write and verify a linear search function.